Last updated:

 How to apply

-Apply to the sixth form directly through their website.
+You usually need to apply to the sixth form directly on their website.
 It is best to do this in the autumn or early spring term of Year 11.

 If you already go to the school, you might not need to apply this way.
 Check with the school to be sure.